Overview

 Multiple Access Grants

-If a character receives access to the same Odd Talent tradition from both their Lineage and their Profession, the duplicate access grant converts to 1D in the tradition (the character begins with 1D at no Talent budget cost).
+At generation, if a character receives access to the same Odd Talent from both their Lineage and their Profession, the duplicate access grants 1D in the tradition (the character begins with 1D at no Talent budget cost).

-If a character receives access to two different Odd Talents (one from Lineage, one from Profession, or via Progression Track unlock), they manage both Talents independently.
+If a character receives access to two different Odd Talents (one from Lineage, one from Profession, or a Progression Track unlock), they manage both Talents independently.
 Each is purchased and improved separately.

 Progression Track Access

-Odd Talents in any Genre Catalog fall into one of three universal categories.
-These categories define the domain of reality the Talent manipulates, its default Attribute tendency, and its design scope, what the Genre Catalog's traditions in that category should expect to define.
+Odd Talents in AxiomRPG fall into one of three universal categories.
+These categories define the domain of reality the Talent manipulates, its default Attribute tendency and its design scope.

 The three categories are Force, Resonance, and Form.